atonomi-jenkins/test_jira/README.md

 #Define acceptance propagated, but did not effect a change.
 Will try #Reject now.
 Revoked OAuth issued from vkhozyainov - will webhooks still work?
 Also left only atonomi.io email.
 Made email address public.
 Testing comment now.
+Comment was added as comment in Jira!!!!
+Now #Define acceptance